inventables/x-carve-instructions/upgrade/step8/step8.md

  </table>

 <p> Start by powering off the X-Controller and disconnecting the green terminal blocks.
-You'll need to remove the sideboard and loosen the screws holding down the drag chain.
+You'll need to remove the sideboard and disconnect the screws holding down the drag chain to the sideboard extrusion.

 If you have the dust shoe installed, detach the dust shoe from the z-axis and raise the pole arm out of the bracket.
 Set this aside to reinstall later.<br> </p>